xbeat/Machine-Learning/README.md

 Siamese networks are neural network architectures designed to compare two inputs and determine their similarity.
 They are particularly useful for tasks like face recognition, signature verification, and image similarity.

+## Understanding and Mitigating Data Drift in ML Models

+Understanding Data Drift

+Data drift occurs when the distribution of input data for a machine learning model changes over time, diverging from the original training data.
+This phenomenon can lead to decreased model performance as the model's learned assumptions no longer hold true for the new data.
+Understanding and addressing data drift is crucial for maintaining the effectiveness of deployed machine learning models in real-world applications.

 ## Loss and Cost Functions in Machine Learning with Python

 Loss vs. Cost Functions in Machine Learning